criteo/AFK/README.md

 ### Data Aggregation API

-This API aggregate data from their source of truths (Network CMDB or possibly any other data sources).
+This API aggregates data from their source of truths (Network CMDB or possibly any other data sources).

 Then, it computes these data to provide OpenConfig JSON for each device as an output.